ozanoguz/aws-ums-hol/docs/section-9-terraform-asg.md

 | keypair_name | Name of the key pair | `"student01_KEY"` |

 ::: warning Important
 The section below is commented out as default.
-To proceed with FortiFlex licensing, remove all # each line.
+To proceed with FortiFlex licensing, remove all # from each line.
 :::

 | Variable | Description | Value |